-As a stockholder, you are entitled to cast one vote per share for each of the two (2) nominees for election as directors at the Annual Meeting, but you may not cumulate your votes (in other words, you may not cast votes representing two times the number of your shares entitled to vote in favor of a single nominee).
+As a stockholder, you are entitled to cast one vote per share for the nominee for election as director at the Annual Meeting.
 A majority of the votes properly cast for election of a director will effect such election.
-A majority of the votes properly cast at the Annual Meeting will also approve (i) the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023, (ii) the proposal to approve, on an advisory basis, the compensation of our NEOs, and (iii) all other matters that arise at the Annual Meeting.
+A majority of the votes properly cast at the Annual Meeting will also approve (i) the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024, (ii) the proposal to approve, on an advisory basis, the compensation of our NEOs, and (iii) all other matters that arise at the Annual Meeting.
 "Abstentions" will not be counted as votes cast on the proposals and will have no effect on the outcome of any proposal.
 For a discussion of how "broker non-votes" will be treated, see the discussion under "Voting Shares That You Hold in Brokerage or Similar Accounts."